Spaces of harmonic maps of the projective plane to the four-dimensional sphere: Spaces of linearly full harmonic maps of degree less than 6

 \section{Spaces of linearly full harmonic maps of degree less than 6}

 In previous sections we have shown that there is no linearly full harmonic map of $\mathbb{R}P^{2}$ to $S^{4}$ of even degree.
 Also it is clear (due to Theorem \ref{(J.-Barbosa-).}) that there are no linearly full maps of degree less than 3.
 Let us describe the spaces of such maps of degree 3 and 5.
-Here we have the following results. \begin{thm} Every linearly full horizontal holomorphic curve $\psi\in AHHol_{3}^{LF}(\mathbb{C}P^{3})$ can be reduced by the action of appropriate elements $g\in PSp(2)$ and $\omega\in PSU(2)$ to the canonical form $\Psi^{3}(z)=g\psi\omega(z)=[1,-z^{3},\sqrt{3}z,\sqrt{3}z^{2}]$.\end{thm} \begin{proof} Using \lemref{5.4} and remark \remref{In-the-case} we get the coefficient matrix
+Here we have the following results. \begin{theorem} Every linearly full horizontal holomorphic curve $\psi\in AHHol_{3}^{LF}(\mathbb{C}P^{3})$ can be reduced by the action of appropriate elements $g\in PSp(2)$ and $\omega\in PSU(2)$ to the canonical form $\Psi^{3}(z)=g\psi\omega(z)=[1,-z^{3},\sqrt{3}z,\sqrt{3}z^{2}]$. \end{theorem} \begin{proof} Using \prettyref{lem:5.4} and remark \prettyref{rem:In-the-case} we get the coefficient matrix

 Then, acting on this curve with $\omega(z)=-z,\,g=diag\{1,1,\mathrm{exp}(-i\mathrm{arg(a)}),\mathrm{exp}(i\mathrm{arg(a)})\}$, we get